 Notilyze and SAS fuel Dutch smart-city initiative with predictive analytics for IoT

 The Drecht Cities (Drechtsteden) in the Netherlands have been investing in the Internet of Things (IoT) and smart technologies for more than 15 years.
-VitrumNet, a digital-infrastructure network of 26 municipalities, schools and healthcare organisations, embodies this smart-city initiative.
+VitrumNet, a digital-infrastructure network of 26 municipalities, schools and healthcare organizations, embodies this smart-city initiative.
 Through VitrumNet, the Drecht Cities are pursuing a digitally connected region, and Dutch analytics startup Notilyze adds advanced analytics with help from SAS.

 “The marriage of IoT data and artificial intelligence is powering the Drecht Cities,” says Colin Nugteren, Notilyze’s founder and CEO.
-“Our work with SAS allows us to analyse the constant flow of information quickly to better advise the smart city project.
+“Our work with SAS allows us to analyze the constant flow of information quickly to better advise the smart city project.
 We’re able to offer insights that once seemed unfeasible – from forecasting future temperature or water quality, to predicting device failure so that the region can ensure preventive maintenance.”

 CHU de Montpellier accelerates hospital transformation with AI

 Data is invaluable in a hospital.
-As a new patient details her symptoms to a physician, that data is captured – often manually – and needs to be analysed before diagnosis.
-In urgent situations, that data is often analysed by multiple physicians, technicians and other healthcare experts.
+As a new patient details her symptoms to a physician, that data is captured – often manually – and needs to be analyzed before diagnosis.
+In urgent situations, that data is often analyzed by multiple physicians, technicians and other healthcare experts.
 Centre Hospitalier Universitaire (CHU) de Montpellier is transforming its hospital operations and patient care by making data more exploitable with SAS AI solutions.

-Located on the southern coast of France, the long-time SAS customer has used data visualisation tools for decades to improve hospital activity reports, patient flow and care pathways, and to assist staff.
+Located on the southern coast of France, the long-time SAS customer has used data visualization tools for decades to improve hospital activity reports, patient flow and care pathways, and to assist staff.
 But the hospital was only capturing structured data for analysis.
 By implementing SAS machine learning and deep learning solutions, CHU de Montpellier will take advantage of the hospital’s previously unused unstructured data, such as medical documents and nurse reports.
-The goal is to quickly and automatically produce models that can analyse bigger, more complex data and deliver faster, more accurate results.
+The goal is to quickly and automatically produce models that can analyze bigger, more complex data and deliver faster, more accurate results.
 Examples of projects include using clinical notes and medical reports to improve patient screening and to automatically encode diagnoses and treatments using standard classification.

 “The hospital housed an enormous amount of data that was simply untapped,” said Caroline Dunoyer-Ortiz, Head of the Medical Information Processing Unit at CHU de Montpellier.
-“Accessing this data and analysing it quickly with SAS AI solutions will allow us not only to better evaluate and treat our patients, but also to increase our research potential, helping our professionals in their day-to-day activities.”
+“Accessing this data and analyzing it quickly with SAS AI solutions will allow us not only to better evaluate and treat our patients, but also to increase our research potential, helping our professionals in their day-to-day activities.”